EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 ```

 You should remember that [appearance](https://developer.apple.com/reference/uikit/uiappearance) acts as proxy for a class.
 So your settings will be applied to all navigation bars, including MFMailComposeViewController which can led to irritating errors.
-And needless to say that this code will be duplicated in a lot of your view controllers.
+Needless to say that this code will be duplicated in a lot of your viewcontrollers.

-Let's create some struct which will describe our navigation bar UI.
+Let's declare some struct which will describe our navigation bar UI.

 ```swift
 struct NavigationBarUI {